 If your children live most of the time with the other parent and your income is very low, look at the Table to see if your income falls within the gray area at the low end of the chart.
 If your income is in this lowest range, then find your support amount on the Table using only your annual gross income (not both parents' combined income).

-Your annual gross income is $10,800.
+Your annual gross income is $12,600.
 You have two children, age 5 and age 13.
 You are not the "primary care provider."
-Your basic support obligation would be $25 per week ($12 for the younger child and $13 for the older child).
+Your basic support obligation would be $30 per week ($15 x two children).
+See the yellow highlighted figures on the chart.
 You will still add to this amount your portion of child care and medical expenses (see example above).

-Note: If your annual gross income is below the federal poverty level ($10,210), then your support obligation is capped at 10% of your income.
+Note: If your annual gross income is below the federal poverty level (this changes each year), then your support obligation is capped at 10% of your income.
 Sometime DHHS will increase this, based on what they think your potential earnings should be.

 Where both parents provide “substantially equal care,” another calculation applies.
 If this is your situation, your child support calculation gets more complicated.
-Go to our forms page to get the additional form you will need: FM-040A Supplemental Child Support Worksheet.
+You will need form FM-040A Supplemental Child Support Worksheet.
 If you still can’t figure this out, get help from a lawyer, or ask DHHS to do this extra calculation, if it applies.